HellRok/Poros/README.md

 `#initialize` must use keyword arguments
-`poro_attrs :blah` will allso define `attr_accessor :blah` `self.data_directory` set this to override where the data is stored
+`poro_attrs :blah` will allso define `attr_accessor :blah` `poro_indexes :blah` will create indexes on these columns, this is handy for lots of data `self.data_directory` set this to override where the data is stored `where` accepts regexs or exact matches

 ## Development